Ants and bracket generating distributions in dimension 5 and 6: Singular trajectories for ants' movement

 Let $\Db\subset TM$ be a smooth vector distribution on a smooth manifold $M$ and $\Db^\perp\subset T^*M$ be its annihilator.
 We denote by $\Db_0^\perp\subset\Db^\perp$ the bundle $\Db^\perp$ with the removed zero section.

-Recall that cotangent bundle $T^*M$ is equipped with a canonical symplectic form $\sigma$. \begin{definition} A curve $t\mapsto\lambda(t),\ t\in[0,1],$ in $\Db_0^\perp$ is called \emph{singular} or \emph{abnormal extremal} of $\Db$ if $\dot\lambda\in\ker\left(\sigma|_{\Db^\perp}\right)$.
-The projection of $\lambda(\cdot)$ to $M$ is called singular trajectory or abnormal geodesic. \end{definition} Let us explain a geometric meaning of the introduced notions and thus motivate the terminology.
+Recall that the cotangent bundle $T^*M$ is equipped with a canonical symplectic form $\sigma$. \begin{definition} A Lipschitz curve $t\mapsto\lambda(t),\ t\in[0,1],$ in $\Db_0^\perp$ is called a \emph{singular} or an \emph{abnormal extremal} of $\Db$ if $\dot\lambda\in\ker\left(\sigma|_{\Db^\perp}\right)$.
+The projection of $\lambda(\cdot)$ to $M$ is called singular trajectory or abnormal geodesic. \end{definition} Let us explain the geometric meaning of the introduced notions and thus motivate the terminology.
 We'll do it without going to analytic details which can be found in first chapters of the book \cite{AgBaBo}.
 Let

 be the space of integral curves of the distribution $\Db$ and $F_t:\Omega_\Db\to M$ be the evaluation map, $F_t(\gamma)=\gamma(t)$.
 Then singular trajectories are just critical points of the ``boundary map'' $(F_0,F_1):\Omega_\Db\to M\times M$.